BerkeleyHCI/PolymorphicBlocks/README.md

 pip install edg
 ```

+On first run, the system will automatically download a compatible Java runtime for the core compiler.

 Then, work through building a mechanical keyboard (including subcircuit layout replication) in the [getting started tutorial](getting-started.md).

 Also check out the [reference documentation](reference.md) for a concise list of capabilities.